TamiaLab/PySkCode/README.md

 ### Overview

-This project is a BBCode to HTML/text rendering engine.
+This project is a BBCode to HTML / text rendering engine.

 The code included in this project converts [BBCode](http://en.wikipedia.org/wiki/BBCode) into HTML ready for display, or plain text ready for mailing.

 The code is split into three parts:
-- the lexer/tokenizer/parser engine,
+- the lexer / tokenizer / parser engine,
 - the post-parsing related code (aka utilities),
 - the rendering engine.